user profile avatar

 Bio

 Hi!
-My name is Clarissa Parker, and I will be attending the Xavier University of Louisiana in the fall of 2025, majoring in Biology on a pre-medicine track.
+My name is Clarissa Parker, and I attend Xavier University of Louisiana.
+I am a freshman majoring in Biology and minoring in Chemistry on a pre-medical track.
 I aspire to become an anesthesiologist because I am deeply passionate about medicine and committed to caring for those who are sick or in need.
-My goal is to make a meaningful impact in people’s lives through compassionate care.
+My goal is to make a meaningful impact on people’s lives through compassionate care.

 Education